“How do I know my metal roof won’t puncture during a hailstorm?”

 ASTM E1680 – Standard Test Method for Rate of Air Leakage Through Exterior Metal Roof Panel Systems

-Like UL 580, ASTM E1680 does the testing using a small scale roofing system, including panels, clips, and a support frame.
+Like UL 580, ASTM E1680 tests using a small-scale roofing system, including panels, clips/cleats, and a support frame.

 The test consists of six separate preload pressures (three complete cycles of preload pressures) all at a specific pressure (in PSF), followed by measurement of the air infiltration and air exfiltration through the panel, which is measured in cubic feet per minute (CFM).